akka/akka/akka-docs/pending/agents-scala.rst

 While updates to Agents are asynchronous, the state of an Agent is always immediately available for reading by any thread (using ``get`` or ``apply``) without any messages.

 Agents are reactive.
 The update actions of all Agents get interleaved amongst threads in a thread pool.
-At any point in time, at most one ''send'' action for each Agent is being executed.
+At any point in time, at most one ``send`` action for each Agent is being executed.
 Actions dispatched to an agent from another thread will occur in the order they were sent, potentially interleaved with actions dispatched to the same agent from other sources.

 If an Agent is used within an enclosing transaction, then it will participate in that transaction.
 Agents are integrated with the STM - any dispatches made in a transaction are held until that transaction commits, and are discarded if it is retried or aborted.